Complement System: Key Component of Complement Therapeutics

 Need for Next Generation Complement Therapeutics

 Complement system has a role in the pathophysiology of many diseases, driving pathology in some cases and amplifying or worsening the inflammatory and destructive effects of non-complement disease triggers in others.
 As a result, anti-complement medications have been developed for the inhibition or modulation of complement system and are recognized as a promising therapeutic approach for the treatment of associated diseases.
-The next generation complement therapeutics have been grouped into five categories based on the mechanism of action.
+The next generation therapeutics have been grouped into five categories based on the mechanism of action.
 These include complement components inhibitors, enhancers of regulatory protein activity and receptor antagonists.

 Future of Next Generation Complement Therapeutics

-Since the complement system is a complicated and multidimensional system, many different therapeutic targets, for a variety of disease indications such as paroxysmal nocturnal hemoglobinuria, hereditary angioedema, kidney diseases and several others are likely to be discovered in the future.
+Since the complement system is a complicated and multidimensional system, many different therapeutic targets, for a variety of disease indications such as paroxysmal nocturnal hemoglobinuria, hereditary angioedema, rare kidney diseases and several others are likely to be discovered in the future.
 The main focus is to develop innovative therapies with reduced cost and increased safety.